 Israeli television and cinema are notable for intense plots, deep and complex characters, and various portrayals and insights into Israeli life.
 Israeli films and television shows are getting more attention with streaming services like Netflix, now showing many renowned series and movies.
 Many Israeli films have received critical acclaim winning various awards and even Academy Award nominations.
 Not to mention, Israeli film star Gal Gadot has become internationally adored for her role as Wonder Woman.
 If there was ever a time to binge-watch a new series, it is now!
 While there are many to choose from, here are some of the best Israeli films and Israeli TV shows to watch now.

 A thrilling look into the lives of several undercover Israeli Special Forces operatives, Fauda is a complex and two-sided story examining the Israeli-Palestinian conflict.
-The show which is available on Netflix follows Doron (played by Lior Raz who is also one of the show creators), and his team as they attempt to find a Hamas terrorist by the name of Abu-Ahmed.
-The show is highly addictive and will leave you on the edge of your seat wanting to know what will happen next.
+The show which is available on Netflix follows Doron (played by Lior Raz who is also one of the show’s creators), and his team as they attempt to track down Hamas terrorists.
+The third season was just released on Netflix, so now is the perfect time to catch up or binge on this highly addictive show that will leave you on the edge of your seat.

 When Heroes Fly (2017)